 - Place 1-2 layers of paper towel on your kitchen counter.

-- Remove bad or rotten stems from the bunch.
-Add unwashed cilantro in a single layer over top of the paper towel.
+- Add unwashed cilantro in a single layer over top of the paper towel.

 - Gently roll up the cilantro inside the paper towel.